moorepants/learn-multibody-dynamics/energy.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download-script:`loads` or Jupyter Notebook:
+   :jupyter-download-script:`energy` or Jupyter Notebook:
-   :jupyter-download-notebook:`loads`.
+   :jupyter-download-notebook:`energy`.

 .. jupyter-execute::